Previously Recorded: “They Said What?!”: Responding to Students’ Questions about Racial Differences to Facilitate Racial Dialogue in the Classroom

 Only $10 for members and $20 for non-members

-Participants may earn 2.5 SCECHs for attending the live event and completing the appropriate SCECH's survey within two weeks.
+Did you miss the live webinar?
+Don't worry, you can still register for this event and receive a recorded version of the webinar.
 A link to a recorded version will be provided to all registered guests.
-You may register and receive a link to the recording up to one year after the live event.
-Please note, the recording will not be available until two weeks after the event.
-As a result, participants can not earn SCECH's for viewing the recorded version.
+You may register and receive a link to the recording for up to one year after the live event.
+Please note, the recording will not be available until approximately two weeks after the live event.
+No SCECHs are available for viewing the recorded version.

 Well-meaning counselors, parents and educators often struggle to initiate and respond to race discussions with K-12 students, fearing that they may do or say the "wrong thing,” particularly in the current political climate.
 Yet children learn best when educators support students in understanding abstract concepts such as race and social justice in a developmentally-appropriate way.
 This presentation illustrates how to talk to K-12 students about race while avoiding the “trap” of a color-blind racial ideology (Castro-Atwater, 2016).
 Through the use of illustrated vignettes, participants learn how to: